-The clock cannot be changed when the oven is set for cooking or self clean is active.
+The clock cannot be changed when the oven is set for cooking or clean is active.
 Only a 12 hour clock is available on the Frigidaire Professional model.

-Oven Light
+Oven Lights

-The oven light will turn on automatically when the oven door is opened.
-The oven light may be turned on when the door is closed by using the oven light key located on the control panel.
+The oven lights will turn on automatically when the oven door is opened.
+The oven lights may be turned on when the door is closed by using the oven light key located on the control panel.

-Note: Keep oven light off while baking.
-The oven light will turn off during a clean cycle and not operate.
+Note: Keep oven lights off while baking.
+The oven lights will turn off during a clean cycle and not operate.